Trickshotblaster/nn-practices/README.md

 2) You can do pretty much anything to make the output and call backward on the loss, it doesn't have to be a conventional neural net.
 You can do things like multiply and add random numbers and it will all be accounted for.

+3) Vanishing gradients occurs when the activation function causes gradients to be zero, which are then propagated backward meaning some neurons don't learn